populationgenomics/ourdna-browser/README.md

 makefile is work in progress file originally developed by [Garvan Institute of Medical Research](https://github.com/Garvan-Data-Science-Platform/gnomad-browser/blob/autism-crc-coverage/makefile)

-Major challange is gnomAD code contains a lot fo hardcoded strings, e.g. cluster name is always 'gnomad', the same name is used to create GCP buckets, but GCP buckets have to be unique across all the Google cloud.
+Major challange is gnomAD code contains a lot of hardcoded strings, e.g. cluster name is always 'gnomad', the same name is used to create GCP buckets, but GCP buckets have to be unique across all the Google cloud.
-This repository is trying to address those things, using environmental variables where possible.
+This repository is trying to address those things, using environment variables where possible.